adulau/foo.be/_posts/2026-08-15-Open-Source-Metrics.md

 = mature open-source project
 ```

 Different software has different needs.
 Linux, SQLite, a Python library, a Kubernetes operator, a desktop application and a twenty-line Unix tool cannot reasonably be evaluated in exactly the same way.

 Metrics are observations.
 A score is an interpretation of those observations.

 This distinction is visible throughout the existing work on OSS health.
 CHAOSS provides a large collection of metrics and metric models rather than one universal health score.[^chaoss] Apache describes maturity as a collection of characteristics instead of a numerical ranking.[^apache] Apereo similarly evaluates a broad set of organizational, community and technical properties.[^apereo]

 That is probably not accidental.

-OSSTRL is therefore best understood as a **first-pass maturity estimator**: something that can quickly inspect an unfamiliar repository, expose the evidence behind its result, and highlight where we need to look deeper.
+OSSTRL[^osstrl] is therefore best understood as a **first-pass maturity estimator**: something that can quickly inspect an unfamiliar repository, expose the evidence behind its result, and highlight where we need to look deeper.

 The real objective is not the number.